-Opioid withdrawal reactions are very uncomfortable but are not life threatening.
+These symptoms are very uncomfortable, but are not life-threatening.
 Symptoms usually start within 12 hours of last heroin usage and within 30 hours of last methadone exposure.

 Exams and Tests

-Your doctor can often diagnose opiate withdrawal after performing a physical exam and asking questions about your medical history and drug use.
+Your health care provider will perform a physical exam and ask questions about your medical history and drug use.

 Urine or blood tests to screen for drugs can confirm opiate use.

 Other testing will depend on your provider’s concern for other problems.
 Tests may include:

 - Blood chemistries and liver function tests such as CHEM-20